 This MD&A contains forward-looking information that also involves numerous risks and uncertainties.
-Actual results of the Company's business and operations could differ materially from those discussed in such forward-looking information as a result of the risks and uncertainties faced by the Company, including those set forth in this MD&A under "Forward Looking Information and Cautionary Statements", "Risk and Uncertainties", and as discussed in the Company's annual information form (AIF) which is available at www.sedar.com.
+Actual results of the Company's business and operations could differ materially from those discussed in such forward-looking information as a result of the risks and uncertainties faced by the Company, including those set forth in this MD&A under "Forward Looking Information and Cautionary Statements", "Risk and Uncertainties", and as discussed in the Company's annual information form (AIF) which is available under the Company's profile at www.sedar.com.

-References to the first, second, third and fourth quarters of 2016 and 2015 or Q1-,Q2-,Q3- and Q4-2016 and Q1-, Q2-, Q3- and Q4-2015 mean the quarters ending October 31, January 31, April 30, and July 31, 2015 and 2014 respectively.
+References to the first and second quarters of 2016 and 2015 or Q1- and Q2-2016 and Q1- and Q2-2015 mean the quarters ending October 31, 2015 and 2014, and January 31, 2016 and 2015.

 Stéphane Amireault, P.Eng (B.Eng; MScA), is the Company's in-house Qualified Person for geology for the purposes of National Instrument 43-101("NI 43-101").
 Joseph C. Milbourne, FAusIMM, is the Company's in-house Qualified Person for all technical materials (except geology) for the purposes of NI 43-101.
-Mr. Amireault and Mr. Milbourne have reviewed and approved the scientific and technical disclosure in this MD&A.
+Mr. Amireault and Mr. Milbourne have reviewed and approved the respective scientific and technical disclosure in this MD&A.